Professors

 Course Description

-The course will examine the topic of science communication, providing an introduction to (i) the role of communication in science, as an important element of Responsible Research and Innovation (RRI), (ii) the cultural, practical and policy-related role of science communication in wider society to promote public engagement in discussion and actions, and (iii) the role it can play in supporting sustainable development.
+This course examines the topic of science communication, providing an introduction to (i) the role of communication in science and research, as important element of RRI - Responsible Research and Innovation, (ii) the cultural, practical and policy-related role of science communication in wider society to promote public engagement in discussion and actions, and (iii) the role it can play in supporting sustainable development.

-The course will also look at science communication in relation to sustainable development and environmental issues and how it can support the achievement of the SDGs.
+The course puts special emphasis in science communication in relation to sustainable development and environmental issues, and how it can support the achievement of the SDGs.

-A key element considered throughout the course will be the quality in science communication and how to “recognize” it.
+A key element considered throughout the course is the quality in science communication and how to “recognize” it.

 Learning Objectives

-Students will gain exposure to the great body of scholarship about science communication, including work from communication, sociology and science theories among others.
-They will also gain a sharper understanding of the challenges of science communication, in particular in relation to environment and sustainable development.
+Students gain exposure to the great body of scholarship about science communication, including work from communication studies, sociology and science theories among others.
+They also gain sharper understanding of the importance of communicating their research and its impact on society.
+Challenges of science communication are deeply explored, in particular in relation to environment and sustainable development.

-The course will take advantage of VIU’s unique international diversity by building in opportunities for students to share and reflect upon science communication role and trajectories in their own home countries.
-In addition, great attention will be given to the interdisciplinary approach of Science communication taking advantage of the multidisciplinary components of VIU classes.
+The course takes advantage of VIU’s unique international diversity by building in opportunities for students to share and reflect upon science communication role and trajectories in their own home countries.
+In addition, great attention is given to the interdisciplinary approach of Science communication taken advantage of the multidisciplinary components of VIU classes.

 Teaching and Evaluation Methods